Floyd M. Gardner

-Floyd M. Gardner (1929 – 2021) was a well-known expert and author in the area of phase lock loops (PLLs).
+Floyd M. Gardner (1929 – 2021) was a well-known expert and author in the area of phase locked loops (PLLs).
 The first, second, and third editions of his book Phaselock Techniques have been highly influential and remain a well-recognized reference among electrical engineers specializing in areas involving PLLs.
 In 1980, Gardner was elected IEEE Fellow "for contributions to the understanding and applications of phase lock loops."